 Research interests include trauma and damage control resuscitation; the microcirculation; the endothelium and endothelial glycocalyx; muscle mass and blast injuries.
 Further details of Mark’s research can be found at : https://researchers.uq.edu.au/researcher/15890

-Elissa Milford is an intensive care medicine trainee currently based on the Sunshine Coast.
+Elissa Milford is an intensive care medicine trainee at the Royal North Shore Hospital.
 She is also undertaking a PhD on the role of the endothelial glycocalyx in severe trauma, and is a serving medical officer in the Australian Regular Army, employed on the ADF's medical specialist program.

 John is an Emergency Physician and the Clinical Lead for Lifeflight Retrieval Medicine in Cairns